Twin Falls Liquor Law Attorney

 - The Sale or Transfer of a Liquor License: Liquor licenses in Idaho are valuable assets and can be sold or transferred under limited circumstances.
 We handle due diligence, draft transfer agreements, and secure regulatory approval.
 Transfers must comply with Idaho Code § 23-903 and all related administrative rules.
 Our Twin Falls attorney can help.

 - Compliance With Liquor Law: Licensed establishments must comply with Idaho’s liquor statutes and ABC regulations.
 Along with other things, license holders must comply with restrictions on hours, age verification, advertising, and reporting.
-Our Twin Falls liquor lawyers have the experience to help you navigate compliance matters.
+Our Twin Falls liquor lawyers have the experience to help you navigate compliance matters, and we work diligently to help clients maintain compliance and avoid costly violations.

 - Defense of a Liquor License: Is your liquor license in Twin Falls under threat?
 It is imperative that you take a proactive approach to protect it.
 Violations of liquor law may lead to suspension or revocation of a license.
-We represent clients in administrative hearings before the Alcohol Beverage Control Bureau.
+We represent clients in administrative hearings before the Alcohol Beverage Control Bureau, and if an administrative decision does not go in your favor, we can represent you in an appeal to defend your rights.

 Why Trust Johnson May for Liquor Law Issues in Twin Falls

 Idaho has complex, specialized liquor laws.
 At Johnson May, we have the experience that you can trust.
+We treat every client like family, providing compassionate and personalized legal service.
+In addition to liquor law, our firm has extensive experience in family law and other legal matters.
 Brian Donesley is a liquor lawyer with comprehensive experience.
 He served on the state’s Division Administrator for the Alcohol Beverage Control Division and was Chief Legal Counsel for the Idaho Department of Law Enforcement.
 Attorney Donesley knows liquor law in Idaho like no other.
 When you contact us at our Twin Falls law office, you will have an opportunity to consult with an Idaho liquor law attorney who can handle the full range of cases.
+We are committed to ensuring our clients are happy with the legal representation and outcomes they receive.

 Liquor Law in Twin Falls: Frequently Asked Questions (FAQs)